-Sigiriya rock fortress or Sinhagiri (Lion Rock), considered to be the 8th wonder of the world and Sigiriya is a UNESCO-listed World Heritage Site.
-It lies in the northern Matale District near Dambulla in the Central Province of Sri Lanka.
-Sigiriya rock fortress is one of the fascinators destinations on the map of the tourist of the world.
+Sigiriya is a UNESCO-listed World Heritage Site which considered to be the 8th wonder of the world.
+Sigiriya Rock Fortress lies in the northern Matale District near Dambulla in the Central Province of Sri Lanka.

 Who wants to witness old tech that new engineers around the world are now unable to solve?
 On top of this magnificent rock, the architecture, water science, and engineering techniques are astounding.